Examples

 Creating a node that complies with an existing constraint

-node with both a firstname
+node with firstname

 and surname